Illinois's disappearing frontier

 What Forgottonia has not been able to preserve is its people.
 When travel writer Bill Bryson drove across Pike County in the late 1980s, he found Hull, Pittsfield, Barry, and Oxville “devoid of life.”
 Travel writers are not always dependable demographers, but however much life there may or may not be in those towns they certainly boast fewer humans than they used to.
 Illinois as whole in 2000 averaged 223 residents per square mile in 2000.
-The Pike County that Bryson drove through had 21; at the turn of the century it had nearly 40.
+The Pike County that Bryson drove through had but 21 residents; at the turn of the century it had nearly 40.

 Like Illinois, the old Military Tract was settled from the bottom up.
 As early as 1820 population density reached between two and six people per square mile in southern Calhoun County, which was a dense enough accumulation of people to sustain a rudimentary agricultural economy.
 The local frontier then still lay well to the north, in what became Knox and Peoria counties.
 By 1840, settlers moving up from the south were joined by newcomers pouring into the Military Tract from the north and east, and by 1850 the region as a whole was dense enough to sustain commercial agriculture.

 The countryside was dotted with thousands of small farms occupied by large families.
 This rural population kept merchants and professionals in dozens of towns busy.
 Every burg envisioned itself a booming metropolis, a boast made so often that the Henry News Republican felt obliged to lampoon it.
 In 1869, the paper revealed, houses in the town of Bradford were “going up at the rate of one in several minutes and few seconds, and the entire stock of one lumber yard has been ‘used up,’ in making stakes for staking out corner lots.”
 Such dreams quickly faded.
 Bradford in 2000 had a population of 787.